 Queens of Jannah

-Ayat #2: "Which of the favours of your Lord will you deny?"
+Ayat Ul Kursi & "Which of the favours of your Lord will you deny?"

 Fatima RA: She was called Um abiha (the mother of her father).
-She would often come to the defence of her father whenever he was attacked.
-Aisha RA reported that she’d never seen anyone resemble the Prophet PBUH more in speech, character and conversation.
+She would often come to the defense of her father whenever he was attacked.
+Aisha RA reported that she’d never seen anyone resemble the Prophet PBUH more in speech, character, and conversation.
 She was known for her patience.

 Asiya RA: She chose faith over royalty.
 Despite being married to Pharaoh, Asiya AS was still a woman of perfect iman.
 She was known for her generosity.
 She raised Musa AS and was a stern believer in Allah SWT.
 After Pharaoh had become aware of her devotion to faith, she suffered severe oppression.

 The feminine tones and floral touches symbolize modesty and piety.
 The blue textured tracks symbolize the stages of life for these women.
-Drip effect represents the tears and struggles.
-The common themes in the lives of these great women was piety, trust, patience and gratitude.
+The drip effect represents the tears and struggles.
+The common themes in these great women's lives were piety, trust, patience, and gratitude.
 Their faith did not waiver during difficult times.
 They found true friendship with Allah SWT.
-This reminded me of the verse, “Which of the favours of your Lord, will you deny?”, Surah Rahman.
-Ar-Rahman originates from the word ar-rahm, which means the mother's womb.
+This reminded me of the verse, “Which of the favors of your Lord, will you deny?”
+Surah Rahman.
+Ar-Rahman originates from the word ar-Rahm, which means the mother's womb.
 A child in the womb is taken care of in every possible way.
 A mother will do everything to protect her unborn child.
 Similarly, Allah loves us and takes care of us regardless of what we do.
-He’ll never abandon us so let’s trust him and show gratitude.
+He’ll never abandon us, so let’s trust him and show gratitude.